-In order to recognize errors, all the answered questionnaires were inspected.
+To recognize errors, all the answered questionnaires were inspected.
 Also, SmartPLS3 was used in the data analysis.
-SEM will not only make the outcomes of associations between constructs impartial by measuring error, but also equal relations between perfect reliability variables.
+SEM not only makes the outcomes of associations between constructs impartial by measuring error but also equal relations between perfect reliability variables.
 (Werner & Schermelleh-Engel, 2009).
 Again, using SEM would enable us to explore complicated relationship trends, like that of the focus of this research.
-In addition, SEM would enable us to concurrently use multiple constructs, which leads to more meaningful conclusion about the level of the construct (Werner & Schermelleh-Engel, 2009).
-In this study, the motive for employing SEM is that it provides for simultaneous addressing of a wide range of analysis on work life balance and career progression of female employees.
+In addition, SEM would enable us to concurrently use multiple constructs, which leads to more meaningful conclusions about the level of the construct (Werner & Schermelleh-Engel, 2009).
+In this study, the motive for employing SEM is that it provides for simultaneous addressing of a wide range of analyses on work-life balance and career progression of female employees.